 Chance: Attaining Gender Equality in Basic Education Global

 Campaign for Education, 2005.
 This report was produced to inform the work of education campaigners in

-the field of gender equality, including nine country studies from Africa and
+the field of gender equality.
+Nine country studies from Africa and

-Asia to exemplify the progress and the huge strides that remain to be made to
+Asia are discussed to exemplify the progress and the huge strides that remain to be made to

 achieve this goal.

 in Education: The Violation of Rights of Women and Girls Global Campaign for Education, February 2012.